PedroNunoSantos/vimeo-dot-net/README.md

 vimeo-dot-net
 =============

 Thiis is a fork from vimeo-dot-net by mfilippov.
-I jast added a couple of methods I neede for my projects.
+I jast added a couple of methods I needed for my projects.

 A .NET 4.5/.NET Standard 1.3 wrapper for Vimeo API v3.0.
 Provides asynchronous API operations.